KidsGen - The New Age Kids Site

 What is a fossil?

-When dinosaurs were first identified?
+When were dinosaurs first identified?

 What is a palaeontologist?

-How is a dinosaur skeleton made?
+How is a dinosaur skeleton made for a museum?

 How do dinosaurs get their names?